 The Shark IZ201UK is a cordless stick vacuum that makes a bold statement with its bright orange metallic detailing.

 For example, the Dyson V10 Absolute weighs 2.68kg and the Samsung Jet 90 Pet weighs 2.8kg.
 Both are substantial cordless vacs, but are still noticeably lighter than the Shark.
-While the extra weight isn’t too noticeable for floor cleaning, it becomes more obvious in handheld mode.
+While the extra weight isn’t too noticeable for floor cleaning, we think it becomes more obvious in handheld mode.

 Moving on from the vacuum’s weight, the Shark has a sliding switch for both power and changing cleaning settings.
 This is good news if you’re not a fan of the Dyson trigger system, although the IZ201UK does have a triggered “Boost” mode for when you need a burst of power.